 What We Do

-The Mowat Lab studies the outer retina in health and disease.
+The Mowat Lab studies the outer retina in health, aging, and disease.

 We study the effects of aging on retinal metabolism and how that contributes to vision loss in older age.
 We are particularly interested in the reason for the susceptibility of the central retina (the macula) to aging.
 Our work has direct relevance to human age-related loss of visual sensitivity and susceptibility to retinal disorders of aging including human age-related macular degeneration.